 Bismarck, ND 58507

 Phone (701) 255-1197

 Vintage and new in one place!
 So, yes, you can have it both ways!
-Add our great info on guitars, amps, and effects, our Price Guide, playing and repair tips, and FREE classified ads, and you get an amazing amount of useful guitar information.
+Add our great info on guitars, amps, and effects, our Price Guide, playing and repair tips, show schedule and FREE classified ads, and you get an amazing amount of useful guitar information.

 Doug Yellow Bird